Duration & Fees

 Volunteers joining this project will benefit from the life-enhancing experience of working hands-on in this very special project that aims of help protect a highly endangered species - the Asian elephant.

 Beyond the urban development of the town of Chiang Mai lives a very different place - a jungle where lush, tree-covered mountains are home to numerous species of wildlife.
 Within this jungle lies this elephant sanctuary - which offers volunteers and visitors alike a unique experience - a chance to interact with elephants without exploiting them in any way.
 These gentle giants, while revered in the country, are not free from abuse.
 Every day wild baby elephants are captured and taken away from their mothers (who are often killed) and forced to undergo a torturous training to domesticate them - the phajaan.
 The phajaan essentially breaks the spirit of the elephant, using fear of pain to train them to accept riders on their backs, perform tricks and even paint.
-The Elephant Nature Park offers a sanctuary for these creatures who have been broken in order to work in the tourist industry or in the illegal logging industry.
+The Elephant Sanctuary offers a safe home for these creatures who have been broken in order to work in the tourist industry or in the illegal logging industry.

 Founded in 1995 by Sangduen "Lek" Chailert, the the sanctuary gives these magnificent animals a new lease of life.
 At the sanctuary there are no tricks to be performed.
 There are no rides to be given.
 No elephant paintings can be bought.
 Here the elephants are allowed to live their lives free from bullhooks, free from abuse.